The Band: 1965–1967: With Bob Dylan

 In late summer 1965, Bob Dylan was looking for a backup band for his first U.S. "electric" tour.
-Levon and the Hawks were recommended by blues singer John Hammond Jr., who earlier that year had recorded with Helm, Hudson and Robertson on his Vanguard album So Many Roads.
+Levon and the Hawks were recommended by blues singer John P. Hammond, who earlier that year had recorded with Helm, Hudson and Robertson on his Vanguard album So Many Roads.
 Around the same time, one of their friends from Toronto, Mary Martin, was working as secretary to Dylan's manager, Albert Grossman.
 She told Dylan to visit the group at Le Coq d'Or Tavern, a club on Yonge Street, in Toronto—though Robertson recollects it was the Friar's Tavern, just down the street.
 Her advice to Dylan: "You gotta see these guys."

-After hearing the band play and meeting with Robertson, Dylan invited Helm and Robertson to join his backing band.
+After hearing the Band play and meeting with Robertson, Dylan invited Helm and Robertson to join his backing band.
 After two concerts backing Dylan, Helm and Robertson told Dylan of their loyalty to their bandmates and told him that they would continue with him only if he hired all of the Hawks.
 Dylan accepted and invited Levon and the Hawks to tour with him.
 The group was receptive to the offer, knowing it could give them the wider exposure they craved.
 They thought of themselves as a tightly rehearsed rock and rhythm and blues group and knew Dylan mostly from his early acoustic folk and protest music.
 Furthermore, they had little inkling of how internationally popular Dylan had become.

-With Dylan, the Hawks played a series of concerts from September 1965 through May 1966, billed as Bob Dylan and the Band.
+With Dylan, the Hawks played a series of concerts from September 1965 through May 1966, billed as "Bob Dylan and The Band".
 The tours were marked by Dylan's reportedly copious use of amphetamines.
 Some, though not all, of the Hawks joined in the excesses.
 Most of the concerts were met with heckling and disapproval from folk music purists.
 Helm was so affected by the negative reception that he left the tour after a little more than one month and sat out the rest of that year's concerts, as well as the world tour in 1966.
 Helm spent much of this period working on an oil rig in the Gulf of Mexico.